DevMountain/react-4-afternoon/README.md

 ### Instructions

 * Install React Router (`npm install --save react-router-dom`).
-* Create a new file in `src/` named `router.js`.
+* Create a new file in `src/` named `routes.js`.
-* Configure a router in `src/router.js`:
+* Configure your routes in `src/routes.js`:
     * Import React from `react`.
     * Import `Switch` and `Route` from `react-router-dom`.
     * Import the following components to use as routes:
         * `src/components/Home/Home.js`
         * `src/components/About/About.js`
     * Create an empty `export default ()` statement.
-    * Use the following combinations of paths and components for your router within the export default parentheses:
+    * Use the following combinations of paths and components for your routes within the export default parentheses:
         * Path: "/" - Component: `Home` - This path should be exact.
         * Path: "/about" - Component: `About`.